 Authors interested in pursuing an OA book project will benefit from the OA Books Toolkit, a free online resource that examines OA book publishing with reference to the research lifecycle.
 It also offers a detailed FAQ about different aspects of what constitutes OA book publishing.
 Another useful resource is this checklist for books and book chapters from Think.
 Check.
 Submit.

-While most of the scholarly book publishers have not engaged in OA book publishing, the following nonprofit, scholar-led presses have already published a number of OA monographs on a variety of topics:
+While OA book publishing is not common among scholarly book publishers, the following nonprofit, scholar-led presses have already published a number of OA monographs on a variety of topics:

 Meanwhile, some university presses have launched innovative models to publish OA books.
 For example, the MIT Press explains how it puts OA book publishing into practice in the video below.
 In addition, there are commercial academic presses that publish OA books by levying a book processing charge (BPC) on the author.
 A list of OA book publishers is available from the Open Access Directory.